okoyecharles/portfolio/README.md

 ### About My Portfolio

-This webisite serves as a collection of my most recent, expertly crafted, and innovative projects as well as a base of knowlegde concerning the abouts of the creator... **Okoye Charles**.
+This website serves as a collection of my most recent, expertly crafted, and innovative projects as well as a base of knowlegde concerning the abouts of the creator... **Okoye Charles**.

 <div align="center">
   <img  width="1000" alt="portfolio" src="./src/images/personal/portfolio.webp">